 Use the buttons below the stitch number to change the stitch pattern.
 The button on the far left will be the first number and the button on the right will set the second number.

-The 2.5 number is the stitch size.
-We won’t mess with it right now.
+The 2.5 number is the stitch length.
+We won’t mess with that right now.

 When I choose stitch pattern #2, the needle position automatically changes.

-See the little “J” above the 0?
+See the little “J” above the 0 on the machine display?
 That is the recommended foot for this stitch pattern.

 It’s hard to see on this photo, but there’s a little “J” on the top of the foot.